semanurbilada/BIP_BAP/README.md

 - /outputs-v5/: Contains outputs of the yolov8 test results.
 - best_bccd_v0.pt: Version 0 of the first dataset from Roboflow. (yolov8 - T4 GPU)
 - best_bccd_v1.pt: Version 1 of the first dataset from Roboflow. (yolov5l - A100 GPU)
+- best_bccd_v3.pt: Version 1 of the first dataset from Roboflow. (yolov5l - A100 GPU)
 - requirements.txt: Lists project dependencies.

 ## How To Run?